vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 ciant must be perfectly pure.
 This rite normally

 consists of imposing on the hands the *astra* \(weapon\) mantra.
 Here it is the Goddess who is symbolically deemed not only to purify but also to cause the *siddhi* goddess Aṇimā to exist.
 But why Aṇimā?
-Because, says the Dī, the *siddhi aṇimā* \(and thus the goddess Aṇimā\) reduces the self, the living being \(of the offi
+Because, says the Dī , the *siddhi aṇimā* \(and thus the goddess Aṇimā\) reduces the self, the living being \(of the offi

 ciating adept\), to its fi nest, most